phaustin/quantecon-example/book/docs/numpy.md

 NumPy provides some additional functionality related to scientific programming through its sub-packages.

-We\'ve already seen how we can generate random variables using `np.random`
+We've already seen how we can generate random variables using `np.random`

 ```{code-cell} ipython3